30 million have sought US unemployment aid since virus hit

 “They all hope I can come back,” she said through an interpreter, breaking down in tears.
 “I’ve known some for 28 years, it makes me so sad.”

-AP Writers Jan M. Olsen in Copenhagen and Aritz Parra in Madrid contributed to this report.
+AP data journalist Larry Fenn in New York and AP writers Jan M. Olsen in Copenhagen and Aritz Parra in Madrid contributed to this report.